-Sometimes your competitors can perform Negative SEO to your website.
+Sometimes your competitors can perform Negative SEO on your website.
 This is one of the most unethical methods a competitor can use to get your site penalized by Google.
 You can disavow spammy links and file a complaint to Google’s Webspam team.
 This is very unlikely to happen as we’ve never seen any aggressive Negative SEO performed on sites we’ve worked with.

 Avoid Outdated SEO Techniques

 We still see SEO agencies offering social bookmarking and web 2.0 creation services.
-These techniques used to work back in 2005.
+These techniques were used to work back in 2005.
 But today, it’s just a waste of time and resources if you’re doing it.
 SEO techniques that you use for your site should produce value for your website.
 You need to see results from your SEO efforts.
-There are also few agencies that believe that blog commenting still works.
+There are also a few agencies that believe that blog commenting still works.

-We’re not telling that all the new SEO techniques suggested by top digital marketing agencies will work.
+We’re not saying that all the new SEO techniques suggested by top digital marketing agencies will work.
 Some techniques might work and some just don’t work no matter how hard you try.
 And techniques that worked for other industries might not work for the industry you’re in.

-You need to consistently test and measure the result generated from the SEO techniques you’re implementing.
+You need to consistently test and measure the results generated from the SEO techniques you’re implementing.
 If you’re clueless, get help from outside.
 Consult with someone who can help you use the right SEO techniques based on experienced and real-life studies.

 Stop Focusing on Backlink Quantity

 Don’t aim for thousands of backlinks.
 Acquiring thousands of quality backlinks is not easy.
 If you focus on getting too many links, you might end up using Blackhat SEO to acquire those links.
 Quality is what matters when it comes to backlinks.
 Moreover, having hundreds to thousands of links within a short period of time can lead to penalties from Google.
-Create content that earns quality links and avoid bulk link building.
+Create content that earns quality links and avoids bulk link building.
 When you start acquiring links naturally, it will show the authority and trustworthiness of your website.

 Don’t Target Highly Competitive Keywords

 Some sites rank high for competitive keywords because they’ve been doing SEO for a few years.
-There’s no point targeting the keywords they’re ranking for.
+There’s no point in targeting the keywords they’re ranking for.
 You’ll end up wasting your money and resources targeting the keywords that will take years to rank and generate organic traffic.
 Start with low-competition long-tail keywords.

 Don’t worry if your growth is slow because it’s sustainable.
-Once your site acquires high-quality backlinks and attain higher domain authority, then you can start targeting high-competition keywords.
+Once your site acquires high-quality backlinks and attains higher domain authority, then you can start targeting high-competition keywords.
 This time your efforts will generate good results.